Vice President of Client Services

 At JCI, she has spearheaded a number of successful campaigns that focus on developing coalitions and communications strategies designed to influence public opinion and key stakeholders.
 She leads a team of statewide organizers that are educating communities on the importance of health equity, and recently ran a successful effort to urge Governor Newsom to veto legislation designed to take away prescription drug cost savings for patients..
 Through her leadership , JCI has been able to grow and develop the next public affairs leaders and build up a vast and diverse client portfolio.

-Prior to coming to JCI, she managed the post-production at the USC Shoah Foundation’s Dimensions in Testimony program.
-Under her management, she oversaw the post-production of ten Interactive Survivor Biography interviews of Holocaust survivors.
-Jillian also created an online instructional portal that taught contractors and USC Shoah Employee partners around the world the intricacies of post-production and maintenance of these important testimonies.
+Prior to coming to JCI, she managed the post-production of the USC Shoah Foundation’s Dimensions in Testimony program.
+Under her management, she oversaw the post-production of ten Interactive Survivor Biography interviews with Holocaust survivors.

 Jillian is passionate about educational equity and served as an English teacher at the Friends School in Ramallah, West Bank in 2016.
 When she isn’t leading a team or coming up with creative solutions to client issues, she enjoys listening to and playing music.
 In 2016, she was invited to Havana, Cuba to cover the Major Lazer concert and provided the U.S. State Department with an evaluation of how the U.S. can use music as a form of cultural diplomacy to build relationships.